 Quick Facts about Hypertension

-- More than one in three adults have hypertension.
+- One in three adults worldwide – over 1 billion people – have hypertension.

 - Hypertension contributes to roughly half of all deaths from stroke and heart disease.